 There’s also crushes and fractures.
 Crushes occur when your hand gets caught between something, usual some machinery, and another hard surface like a wall.
 These could cause permanent damage, especially to the muscles.
 Fractures can also occur, as well as occurring after slips and falls.

 Using protective gear

 Protective gear goes a long way in avoiding hand injuries.
-The most used form of hand protection are, of course, gloves.
+The most used form of hand protection is, of course, gloves.
 However, not every kind of glove will work for every kind of job.
-That’s why it’s important to chose the right glove type for the job at hand.
+That’s why it’s important to choose the right glove type for the job at hand.

 For example, if you’re working with sharp objects, you’ll want gloves that are tougher with more layers of protection.
 Yet if you’re working with hotter objects, then you’ll need more heat resistance.
 Furthermore, if you handle chemicals, then you’ll need gloves which can protect against chemical burns.
 These are just a few examples, but it ultimately comes down to knowing what kind of protection you need while on the job.

 Be smart when using machines

 Gloves are just one part of preventing hand injuries.
 You’ll also need to be smart and safe when using machinery to help prevent crushes and fractures.
 This means being alert when using any machinery, as well as using any safety features they have.

 Getting distracted while using machinery increases your chances of accidentally injuring your hands.
 That’s why your focus should remain on the machine instead of anything else that could distract you.
 Also, many machines will have safety guards or other protections that you can use to keep yourself safe while using or reaching inside of them.